mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

 # Step 7: Accept payments

-Step by step process to send invoices and confirm payment described in details on official [Telegram documentation page][payments-step-by-step].
+Step by step process to send invoices and confirm payment is described in details on official [Telegram documentation page][payments-step-by-step].

-We are not going to add shipping related funcitonality, but we do need to extend out bot to compete payments.
+We are not going to add shipping related funcitonality, but we do need to extend our bot to compete payments.
 In order to do so we will extend `handleUpdate` function to handle different type of `Update`s.
 Telegram will send us `pre_checkout_query` and our bot must reply with `answerPrecheckoutQueryM` within 10 seconds.
 If everything is OK, Telegram will call webhook with an update containing `Message` with `successful_payment` to confirm payment and complete transaction.
-Now we can send user's order to him.

 So we need `handlePreCheckout` function to answer pre checkout query from Telegram: